Figusorasu/aquatic-biters/README.md

 - Biters won't be able to survive long time out of water tiles so they won't attack structures that are distanced from water

 ## Goals Road Map
-1. Awuatic biters and water biter bases
+1. Aquatic biters and water biter bases
 2. Special wapons to defeat them
 3. Special type of defence systems like water "walls"
 4. **Alpha Version Relese**